whitelynx/dactyl-lynx-keyboard/README.md

-# The Dactyl Keyboard
+# The Dactyl Lynx Keyboard
-The Dactyl is a parameterized, split-hand, concave, columnar, ergonomic keyboard.
+The Dactyl Lynx is a parameterized, split-hand, concave, columnar, ergonomic keyboard.

 This is my fork of [the original Dactyl][].
 I've changed a few things:
-* Rotated thumb clusters to be close to vertical (inspired by [the Dactyl-ManuForm][])
+* Rotated thumb clusters to be close to vertical (inspired by [the Dactyl-ManuForm][] and the way my thumbs move)
 * Steeper tenting angle
 * Ergodox-compatible keycaps! (it doesn't use _all_ of the Ergodox keys, but the keys it has should all be able to be sourced from Ergodox keycap sets - effectively the same as [the Phat Dactyl][])
 * A simpler one-piece chassis